abhiagar2019/GA-Capstone-Medicare_Claims/README.md

   ### 4. Exploratory Data Analysis

-  My Target variable is: Readmission within 30 days
+ Target variable is: Readmission within 30 days

   when plotted target variable against potential engineered features (Total number of inpatient admission and Total number of diagnosis dosage), we can see a clear pattern that separates patients who are admiited vs non-admitted within 30 days of their inpatient visit.